Weyl laws for exponentially small singular values of the $\overline{\partial}$ operator: Introduction and statement of results

 The present paper is a contribution to the spectral theory of non-self-adjoint operators in the semiclassical limit.
 An essential feature making the study of non-self-adjoint operators particularly challenging is the potential instability of their spectra.
 Thus, while the operator norm of the resolvent of a self-adjoint operator $P$ acting on a complex Hilbert space, satisfies

 in contrast, the resolvent norm can be much larger than $(\dist(z, {\rm Spec}(P)))^{-1}$, when the operator is non-self-adjoint.
+Here $\rho(P)$ denotes the resolvent set of $P$.
 This implies that the spectrum of $P$ can be highly sensitive to small perturbations, complicating considerably the numerical computation of eigenvalues and illustrating their fragility "deep in the complex domain", see~\cite{TrEm05}.
 The phenomenon of spectral instability, and the closely related notion of pseudospectrum, are also at the heart of the fascinating recent developments concerning the distribution of eigenvalues for non-self-adjoint operators subject to random perturbations and the associated probabilistic Weyl laws.
 See~\cite{Sj19},~\cite{BOV24}, \cite{NoVo21}, \cite{Ol23}, \cite{Vo20}.

 Turning the attention to the realm of semiclassical analysis, let us recall a basic mecha\-nism for the spectral instability of large classes of non-normal operators in the semiclassical limit.
 Let